How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 - Higher risk of errors

-It may be a good idea to use a tool like Excel to get the job done.
-Microsoft Excel is easy to use and works on mobile devices as well.
+It may be a good idea to use a tool like Excel or Google Sheets to get the job done.
+Both, Microsoft Excel and Google Sheets are easy to use and work on mobile devices as well.
 Plus, there are formulas you can use to quickly add figures and get results.

-With Excel, you can keep all your information in a single file that can even be shared thanks to GoogleDrive, which supports spreadsheets.
+With Excel or Google Sheets, you can keep all your information in a single file that can even be shared thanks to GoogleDrive, which supports spreadsheets.

 You can customize spreadsheets according to your needs and review them from time to time.
 Plus, some even offer strong collaboration options.
-While Excel is the most popular choice, you can also opt for other platforms offering spreadsheets.
+While Excel and Google Sheets are the most popular choices, you can also opt for other platforms offering spreadsheets.

-One look at the spreadsheet will tell you the current situation of your budget including expenses, revenue, etc. You can make columns and rows to add expenses as they occur.
+One look at the spreadsheet will tell you the current situation of your budget including expenses, income, etc. You can make columns and rows to add expenses as they occur.

 - Very easy to learn and manage